The influence of slavery on US Elections

 Why is Madison a hero?
 Why must we live with the slavers' value system?

-More than any other man, James "(government should) protect the minority of the opulent against the majority."
+More than any other man, James "(government should) ."
 Madison is the single most responsible individual for enabling the evil committed during the 93 years slavery persisted in the US after Somerset v.
 Stewart, the deaths of 625,000 people during the Civil War, all the suffering slavers committed while they had dominant control of the US Presidency.
 I stopped worshiping James Madison as a demi-god some time ago, after I found out what he did and why he did it, the morally compromised slaver narrative.

 Our values have changed, but electoral systems haven't.